StreamUpBox/DragNDrop/projects/flipper-dashboard/README.md

 ## Publishing

-After building your library with `ng build flipperDashboard`, go to the dist folder `cd dist/flipper-dashboard` and run `npm publish`.
+After building your library with `ng build  flipperDashboard`, go to the dist folder `cd dist/flipper-dashboard` and run `npm publish --access public`.

+- more can be found here: https://docs.npmjs.com/creating-and-publishing-an-org-scoped-package

 ## Running unit tests